Ankitghodke/Customer-Behavior-Analytics/README.md

 ---

-## Dashboard preview
+## 📸 Dashboard preview

 ![Dashboard](Customer_Shopping_Behavior_Dashboard.PNG)

 ---

-## Conclusions
+## 🎯 Conclusions

 The repeat buyer rate (89.1%) is the number that stands out most.
 Nearly 9 in 10 customers came back, which means the retention side of the business is solid.
 The problem is monetization — 73.1% of revenue comes from non-subscribers, which suggests the subscription offering isn't compelling enough to convert people who are already loyal.

 The gender revenue gap is also worth noting.
 Male customers generated $157,890 against $75,191 from female customers.
 That's not necessarily a targeting failure — it could reflect product mix — but Clothing already drives 44.7% of revenue, which skews things.

 The shipping finding is small but interesting.
 Express and Standard shipping differ by just $2.02 in average purchase value.
-Customers who pay for faster shipping aren't spending more; they just want the order sooner.
+Customers who pay for faster shipping aren't spending more, they just want the order sooner.